 - Galápagos green turtle, Chelonia mydas agassisi, a subspecies of the green turtle

-- Sea cucumbers, the cause of environmental battles with fishermen over quotas of this expensive Asian delicacy
+- Sea cucumbers, which are the cause of environmental battles with fishermen over quotas of this expensive Asian delicacy

 - Flightless cormorant, Phalacrocorax harrisi